nikzadkhani/Airbnb-Price-Prediction/README.md

 python3 main.py
 ```

 from the root folder in the repo.
+The script will output a pred.csv file containing the price predictions.